 What are the Benefits of Going Vegan?

-So if you are tempted by veganism, want to reduce your animal produce intake or just simply feel healthier, be inspired to give it a go this Veganuary with our top 6 benefits of going vegan:
+So if you are tempted by veganism, want to reduce your animal produce intake or just simply feel healthier, be inspired to give it a go this Veganuary with these top six benefits of going vegan.

 1. Eating Vegan Costs Less

-2. Vegan Food Helps You Maintain A Healthy Weight
+2. Vegan Food Helps You Feel Better in Your Body

 Need some vegan food inspiration?
-Check out our latest Vegan Recipe.
+Check out our latest Vegan Recipes.

 3. A Vegan Diet Helps The Environment